 Hurricanes in Playa del Carmen

-You know, if I’d have written this piece a year ago, I probably wouldn’t have even though to include hurricanes as a section in a Playa del Carmen safety guide.
+You know, if I’d have written this piece a year ago, I probably wouldn’t have even thought to include hurricanes as a section in a Playa del Carmen safety guide.

 But it’s October 2020, and so far this month there has been a nasty tropical storm (pretty much a hurricane) a category 2 and 1 hurricane, and I’m currently watching 2 separate depressions that have a 70 and 80 percent chance of forming hurricanes that will come right for us in the next week.